tattva20/VampireSynth/README.md

 onward, this was built with Claude Code as a working collaborator.
 "AI-assisted" on its own says nothing, so here is the split:

-**Ideas** were generated in a mixed loop and selected by me. **Most of the code text was written by the model** — I specified it, constrained it, and decided what merged.
+**Ideas** were generated in a mixed loop and selected by me.
+I specified it, constrained it, and decided what merged.
 **The standards** — naming, structure, comment policy, test discipline — are mine, written down before the code and enforced against it.